mqtt-ai/mcp-over-mqtt/specification/2025-03-26/basic/mqtt_transport.md

 ### MCP Client

-The Client ID of the MCP client, referred to as `mcp-client-id`, can be any string except `/`, `+` and `#`, each time an initialization request is made, a different client-id must be used.
+The Client ID of the MCP Client, referred to as `mcp-client-id`, can be any string except `/`, `+` and `#`, each time an initialization request is made, a different client-id must be used.
 It is recommended to use a hex string UUID.

 ## MQTT Topics and Topic Filters